h12w/gspec/DESIGN.md

         })
     })

+where the RootFunc is defined as:

+    type RootFunc func(g *G)

-where variable s of type S contains all the variables needed to control which test case to run, and the scheduler that makes sure each test case run once concurrently (or sequentially).
+and variable g of type G contains all the variables needed to control which test case to run, and the scheduler makes sure each test case run once concurrently (or sequentially).

+RESTRICTION: To support concurency, there must be one context variable of type G per goroutine.
+So the Group method cannot be simply defined as a global function, and a top-level function of type RootFunc is mandatary.
+GSpec has to exchange some simplicty for concurency.
+(This could also be compensated by defining aliases for the Group method).

+###Test Gathering
+"go test" gathers test functions with specific function/file naming conventions.
+GSpec should also be able to gather tests across test functions/files.

+Unlike the group context G, the scheduler can be shared by all goroutines as long as carefully locked.
+So RootFuncs can be defined anywhere and are gathered by a singleton scheduler in any "go test" function(s).

+RESTRICTION: Test results cannot be generated as a whole after all tests finish.
+There is no finalization hook provided by "go test", so there is no way to know when all tests finish.
+The only possible way is to output the result for each RootFunc, but this may not necessarily affect test reporting.

 ###Test Specification
 GSpec should be able to generate a structured, readable plain text specification from the tests written.
 There should be a way to define and collect information for each level of test group.

-Note that a specification should be generated for each go-test function separately, because there is no direct way to call "generate" after all go-test functions return.
-(A timeout mechanism in a special test function may help, but it just does not worth it)

 ####Alias
 GSpec should be able to provide a convenient way to use customized alias names